-- 12.1 Adhere to the provisions of the Environmental Protection (Noise Management) Regulations, 2000, - 12.2 Comply with the Noise Management Procedures as outlined in the Environmental Management Plan dated June 14, 2021 and adhere to the Guidelines for Noise Emissions into the Environment for Guidelines for Noise Emissions into the Environment, not exceeding the limits below at a distance of 15 m (50 ft) from the source or property boundary, whichever is closer.
+- 12.1 Adhere to the provisions of the Environmental Protection (Noise Management) Regulations, 2000. - 12.2 Comply with Comply with the Guidelines for Noise Emissions into the Environment for Guidelines for Noise Emissions into the Environment, not exceeding the limits below at a distance of 15 m (50 ft) from the source or property boundary, whichever is closer.